 Performance Materials and Technologies - A global provider in developing and manufacturing high-quality performance chemicals and materials, process technologies, and automation solutions.
-The reportable business segment is comprised of Process Solutions, UOP, and Advanced Materials.
-Process Solutions provides automation control, instrumentation, advanced software, and related services for the oil and gas, refining, pulp and paper, industrial power generation, chemicals and petrochemicals, biofuels, life sciences, and metals, minerals, and mining industries.
+The reportable business segment is refrontance materials and recliniforgies - A global provider in developing and inflammation in inflammation, process recliniforgies, and auditability includes in the comprised of Process Solutions, UOP, and Advanced Materials, Process Solutions provides automation control, instrumentation, advanced software, and related services for the oil and gas, refining, pulp and paper, industrial power generation, chemicals and petrochemicals, biofuels, life sciences, and metals, minerals, and mining industries.
 Our smart energy products enable utilities and distribution companies to deploy advanced capabilities to improve operations, reliability, and environmental sustainability.
-UOP provides process technology, products, including catalysts and adsorbents, equipment, and consulting services that enable customers to efficiently produce gasoline, diesel, jet fuel, petrochemicals, and renewable fuels for the petroleum refining, gas processing, petrochemical, and other industries.
+UOP provides process technology, products, including catalysts and adsorbents, equipment, and consulting services that enable customers to efficiently produce gasoline, diesel, jet fuel, petrochemicals, and renewable fuels for the petroelum refining, gas processing, petrochemical, and other industries.
 Advanced Materials manufactures a wide variety of high-performance products, including materials used to manufacture end products such as bullet-resistant armor, nylon, computer chips, and pharmaceutical packaging, and provides reduced and low global warming potential materials based on hydrofluoro-olefin technology.
 In the industrial environment, our Honeywell Forge solutions enable integration and connectivity to provide a holistic view of operations and turn data into clear actions to maximize productivity and efficiency.
 Our Honeywell Forge's cybersecurity capabilities help identify risks and act on cyber-related incidents, together enabling improved operations and protecting processes, people, and assets.